Momcozy Breast Pump Flange Size Guide

 Momcozy Breast Pump Flange Size Chart

 Remember, every mom is unique.
-While the 1-3mm works for many, it's essential to pay attention to how your body reacts during pumping.
-It is okay if your nipple touches the side of the flange tunnel, but excessive rubbing or discomfort isn’t.
+While a 1–3 mm adjustment works for many, it's essential to pay attention to how your body responds during pumping.
+It's okay if your nipple touches the side of the flange tunnel, but excessive rubbing or discomfort is not.
 If you experience any issues, don't hesitate to try a different size.

 Signs of a Correct Flange Size